MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-securitycenter.md

 Note that Security Center can only be turned off for computers that are joined to a Windows domain.
 When a computer isn't joined to a Windows domain, the policy setting will have no effect.

-If you don't congifure this policy setting, the Security Center is turned off for domain members.
+- If you don't configure this policy setting, the Security Center is turned off for domain members.

 - If you enable this policy setting, Security Center is turned on for all users.